Sheri Birmingham, Professor & Department Chair, Equine Science

-Conducted equine research at The Ohio State University, San Luis Rey Equine Hospital, Alamo Pintado Equine Medical Center, Peninsula Equine Center, and Morris Equine Associates, Inc. Professional Affiliations and Awards
+Birmingham conducted equine research at The Ohio State University, San Luis Rey Equine Hospital, Alamo Pintado Equine Medical Center, Peninsula Equine Center, and Morris Equine Associates, Inc. Her teaching areas include Equine Systems Class and Seminar and various hands on equine veterinary techniques courses.

 - American Veterinary Medical Association